joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step4/README.md

 ```
 ## Lattice relaxation

-In some cases we will need to relax the lattice parameters as well.
-The procedure is similar but we will need to make some changes to the input parameters.
+In some cases, we will also need to relax the lattice parameters.
+The procedure is similar, but we will need to make some changes to the input parameters.
-We need to change the calculation parameter to `vc-relax` and we need to add a `CELL` section.
+We must change the calculation parameter to `vc-relax` and add a `CELL` section.
 The following figure shows the corresponding changes to the file.

 ![vc_relaxation_parameters.png](figures/vc_relaxation_parameters.png)